cpsievert/cpsievert.github.com/pitchRx/index.md

 Introduction to pitchRx package
 ====================================

 The  [pitchRx package](https://github.com/cpsievert/pitchRx) provides tools for collecting Major League Baseball (MLB) Gameday data and visualizing  [PITCHf/x](http://en.wikipedia.org/wiki/PITCHf/x).
+This page give a few examples of how to use it.
+You can view the source file used to generate this web page [here](https://github.com/cpsievert/cpsievert.github.com/blob/master/pitchRx/index.Rmd).